Caleb Kaltenbach

 Why Caleb?
 Why?

 Why am I writing a blog series on this story?
-I mean, this story is covered in episode 1/season 1 of Netflix's Unsolved Mysteries reboot.
-Others have written about this case in books, articles, and multiple threads on Reddit and Facebook?
-Come on, Caleb!!
+This story is covered in episode 1/season 1 of Netflix's Unsolved Mysteries reboot.
+Others have written about this case in books, articles, and multiple threads on Reddit and Facebook.
+Some of you might be thinking, Come on, Caleb!!
 Stick to writing about faith & society!

 Here's why I'm writing about Rey Rivera:

-Some may assume this case is “old news” and thus, they move on to the “next hottest case.”
-But it’s never “old news” when someone you love is murdered and their case remains unsolved.
+Some may assume this case is “old news,” thus, they move on to the “next hottest case.”
+But it’s never “old news” when someone you love is murdered, and their case remains unsolved.
 It’s your present reality.
 My friend’s murderer was caught, but the individual who murdered my family member is still "at large."
 Let’s not dismiss another individual’s present reality.

-Anyways, so that you know, I’m not going to “accuse anyone” of any crime nor am I going to hint at suspects.
-Rather, I want to look at the facts and hard evidence of the case.
+Anyways, so that you know, I’m not going to “accuse anyone” of any crime, nor will I hint at suspects.
+Instead, I want to look at the facts and hard evidence of the case.
 Please know this will not be a rehash of Unsolved Mysteries or other works about Rey Rivera.
 I'm not sure how long this series will be.
 I completely understand if many of you opt out of reading this series, but I still have to write about Rey Rivera.
 Hopefully, you'll join me for this ride.

 _____________________________________________